sokolhessnerlab/resources/guides/github.md

 #### Modify `github.md` and include your emoji

 You should now be in your brand new branch.
-Open the file `github.md` (the file you're reading this tutorial on).
+Open the file `github.md` from inside the `guides` directory (the file you're reading this tutorial from).
 Find the place in the text you were planning to add your emoji.
 Add the emoji code and save the file.